Ettore Troilo

-Ettore Enzo Fimiani Troilo (Torricella Peligna, 10 April 1898 – Rome, 5 June 1974) was an Italian Resistance leader during World War II.
+Ettore Enzo Fimiani Troilo (10 April 1898 – 5 June 1974) was an Italian Resistance leader during World War II.

 Biography

 Early life

 The son of a doctor, he enlisted as a volunteer in the Great War at age 18, fighting as an artilleryman; he was captured in February 1917 but freed by an Italian counterattack, and later participated in the battle of Caporetto and in the battle of Vittorio Veneto, earning a War Merit Cross and ending the war with the rank of corporal.
 In 1922 he graduated in law at the Sapienza University of Rome, after which he practiced as a lawyer in a firm in Milan; there he met the reformist socialist leader Filippo Turati, who in turn introduced him to Giacomo Matteotti, of whom he became a friend and collaborator until his murder by Fascists in 1924.
 He also joined the Italian Socialist Party.
 He wrote for the newspaper Il Mondo until 1926, when it was closed down by the Fascist regime.
 During the Fascist period Troilo, who had ended up on police records for his anti-fascist activities, worked as a lawyer and had both his office and his house repeatedly subjected to police searches.